numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 ### Requirements:

-- Download the Fortran90 for X64 OS Windows package of GSLIB executables, at [here](https://git.io/fNgR7)
+- Download the Fortran90 for X64 OS Windows package of GSLIB executables, at [here](http://www.statios.com/Quick/gslib.html)
 - Locate the declus.exe executable on your notebook working directory
 - You can get your working directory by running here the code: **%pwd**
 - Have a previous understanding of what we did on **Getting Disclose GeoInfo** post.
 - Have a knowledge of what Declustering is and how to interpret it.

+### Recomendations:

+- For a better experience in mobile devices, please use the option as **Desktop Site** since I didn't do too much maintenance related to visualizations in mobiles.

 ### Setting wrappets for GSLIB executables